My0k/WooMinMaxOrder/README.md

 ## Installation 🔧

-1. Create a new folder named `wc-min-max-order-price`.
-2. Inside this folder, create a PHP file with the name `wc-min-max-order-price.php`.
-3. Copy the plugin code and paste it into the PHP file.
-4. Zip the `wc-min-max-order-price` folder.
+1. Download this GitHub repository as a ZIP.
-5. In your WordPress dashboard, go to Plugins > Add New > Upload Plugin and upload the zip file.
+2. In your WordPress dashboard, navigate to Plugins > Add New > Upload Plugin.
-6. Activate the plugin.
+3. Upload the downloaded ZIP file and activate the plugin.

 ## Configuration ⚙️